-useradm, platadm, platop, auditadm, auditop, domainadm, domainmgr, domainop, fieldeng interfaces.
+useradm, platadm, platop, auditadm, auditop, domainadm, domainmgr, domainop, fieldeng interface Sr

--a Displays routing information that is set for all XSCF network interface
+-a Displays routing information that is set for all XSCF network interfaces.

-Displays text by page.
-This option provides a function that is

--n Displays IP address without the name resolution of host name.
+-h Displays usage statement.
+When used with other options or operands, an error occurs. -M Displays text by page.
+This option provides a function that is the same as that of the more command. -n Displays IP address without the name resolution of host name.